Nowruz: Arab conquest and Islamization of Persia

-Contemporary Era
+Contemporary era

 Before the collapse of the Soviet Union, Iran and Afghanistan were the only countries that officially observed the ceremonies of Nowruz.
 When the Caucasian and Central Asian countries gained independence from the Soviets, they also declared Nowruz as a national holiday.

 Nowruz was added to the UNESCO List of the Intangible Cultural Heritage of Humanity in 2010.

-Holiday customs
+During the Iranian economic crisis in 2025 many people were unable to afford basic haft-sin.
+In the same year, the Iranian regime arrested 50 people for an anti-government chant at Nowruz celebrations.

+Customs

 House cleaning and shopping

 House cleaning, or shaking the house (خانه تکانی) is commonly done before the arrival of Nowruz.
 People start preparing for Nowruz with a major spring cleaning of their homes and by buying new clothes to wear for the New Year, as well as the purchase of flowers.
 The hyacinth and the tulip are popular and conspicuous.

 Visiting family and friends

 During the Nowruz holidays, people are expected to make short visits to the homes of family, friends and neighbors.
 Typically, young people will visit their elders first, and the elders return their visit later.
 Visitors are offered tea and pastries, cookies, fresh and dried fruits and mixed nuts or other snacks.
 Many Iranians throw large Nowruz parties as a way of dealing with the long distances between groups of friends and family.